Understanding the Roof Insurance Claims Process

 Insist your roofing contractor is present during the adjuster inspection.
 Our role as your roofing contractor is to make sure the adjuster plays fair and provides you with a fair assessment in the roof insurance claims process.
 Remember, the insurance adjuster works for the insurance company and may have an incentive to deny your claim if they think they can.
 For most of the larger insurance companies, this is not the case.

 Step 5: If your claim is denied, don’t worry.

 The law allows you to meet with two insurance adjusters.
 If the claim is denied the first time, you get another chance.
 Remember, even a small amount of damage should result in an approved claim.
 Damage devalues your home and damage should be fixed soon.
 Unaddressed damage always causes more issues down the road.

 Step 6: You get two separate payments when a claim is approved

 The Actual Cash Value (ACV) is the first payment. (current value of those items in their damaged condition) The Replacement Cash value is the second payment.
 This payment accounts for the depreciation and is withheld from insurance companies until completion.
 Make sure to work with a roofing contractor who doesn’t require a down payment or the depreciation allowance before you receive it- this may be a red flag indicator.

 Step 7: Your roofing contractors starts working

 All changes should be in writing and approved.
 No additional payment is due until all the repairs are complete.
 Once your project has passed a city inspection, you will have a chance to approve the job before making the final payment.
-Before handing over the payment, review the work and have the roofing contractor sign a lien waiver.
+Before handing over the payment, review the work and have the roofer sign a lien waiver.

 What if my insurance company increases my rate after I file a claim?